Every code block below is a live editor. Change anything, hit the play button, hear what breaks. That’s the whole method.

 Play the code first.
 Listen.
 Then read the text around it.
 The sound comes before the name.
 Always.

 (3,8) distributes three kicks as evenly as possible across eight slots.
+The math picks the spacing.
+Even distribution tends to sound good.

+Try (5,8), (3,4), (7,16), (2,5).
 Different numbers, different feel.
 Some of these are West African and Afro-Cuban rhythms, centuries old.

 Hear that pattern you just played?
 That’s the tresillo.
 Three hits, eight slots, spaced as evenly as possible.